Development cooperation appropriations

 - Concessional credits

-In statistics, other development cooperation funding includes costs arising from refugee reception, Finland's share of the EU development cooperation budget, and other disbursements counted as development assistance in various administrative sectors.
+In statistics, other development cooperation funding includes costs arising from the reception of refugees, Finland's share of the EU development cooperation budget, and other disbursements counted as development assistance in various administrative sectors.

-In development cooperation, the amount of the appropriations allocated for a given year differ from the funds actually used (i.e. the disbursements), because the appropriations are “deferrable appropriations”.
-This means that if for some reason not all the allocated appropriations can be used in the first year, they are still available in the subsequent two years.
+In development cooperation, the amount of the appropriations allocated for a given year differs from the funds actually used (i.e. the disbursements), because the appropriations are so-called deferrable appropriations.
+This means that if, for some reason, all the allocated appropriations cannot be used in the first year, they are still available in the subsequent two years.

-As development cooperation often takes place in difficult circumstances, it is important to have a flexible timeframe for the use of the appropriations.
-On the other hand, it takes years to achieve lasting development results, and a long-term commitment to cooperation is therefore needed.
+Development cooperation is conducted in difficult conditions.
+It is therefore important that there is room for manoeuvre in the use of the appropriations.
+On the other hand, it takes years to achieve lasting development results, which is why a long-term commitment to cooperation is needed.

-The Finnish official development assistance actually used (i.e. the disbursements) amounted in 2015 to EUR 1.164 billion, or 0.56 per cent of GNI.
-The amounts of bilateral cooperation assistance and multilateral cooperation assistance were EUR 624 and EUR 540 million respectively.
+In 2015, the actual Finnish official development assistance (i.e. the disbursements) totalled EUR 1.161 billion, which accounts for 0.55 per cent of GNI.
+The amounts of bilateral cooperation assistance and multilateral cooperation assistance were EUR 629 and EUR 532 million respectively.

 The difficult humanitarian situation in the world was reflected in the allocation of aid.
-Similar to 2014, humanitarian aid and the prevention of disasters was the sector to which the most development cooperation funds were allocated: EUR 105,7 million.
+Like in 2014, development cooperation funds were mainly channelled to humanitarian aid and the prevention of disasters: EUR 105,7 million.

 - Development cooperation statistics 2015, Part 1 (pdf, 3 pages, 19 Kb, in Finnish)